2026 Castafari Offshore Fishing Seminar Schedule

 Capt.
 Dylan Hunt

 Learn first hand how to crimp correctly using hand swags and a variety of crimps.
 This is a MUST for tuna fishing.
-Learn how and when to incorporate chafe gear into your set ups. - 10:00am - 11:00am "The Line Testing Challenge" NEW 2025
+Learn how and when to incorporate chafe gear into your set ups. - 10:00am - 11:00am"The Tank Test Challenge"

 -

-Fishing Lines And Leaders Get Tested In A Tank And Pulled To Test Stretch, Abrasion, And Breaking Strength
+Fishing Lines And Leaders Get Tested In A Tank And Pulled To Test Stretch Abrasion & Breaking Strength

 Capts.
 Matt Perachio & Dylan Hunt

-This is something we've never done before.
 See first-hand, a variety of different monofilament and fluorocarbon brands as we test and compare how they look underwater in the natural light and also how they handle extreme pressure and abrasion.
 You might be surprised by what you see.
-Varivas will be donating a line package prize to a workshop raffle winner. - 11:30am - 12:30pm "Knot Wars" NEW 2025
+Varivas will be donating a line package prize to a workshop raffle winner. - 11:30am - 12:30pm"Knot Wars"

 - How To Tie Four Of The Best Knots In Fishing And Which Ones Break First (Improved Clinch, Uni Knot, Palomar, San Diego Jam, Berkley Trilene)